-Hasn´t almost everyone shed a tear or two watching the romantic film classic, ”Casablanca”, set on Morocco´s exotic coast in 1943, starring Ingrid Bergman and Humphrey Bogart.
-That´s also a little reminder that we are not dealing with a new African travel destination here, but one that has had a long and rich shared history with Europe.
-Its long-standing relationship to this continent is not only because of its close geographical proximity to it, but also because of the many common interests they share.
+Morocco is there in our memory somehow: Hasn´t almost everyone shed a tear or two watching the romantic film classic, ”Casablanca”, set on Morocco´s exotic coast in 1943, starring Ingrid Bergman and Humphrey Bogart.
+Or have we not read about the wild 70´ties, when rock stars and celebrities flew to Morocco to party.
+That´s also a little reminder that we are not dealing with a new African travel destination here, but one that has had a long and rich shared history with Europe and the states.
+Its long-standing relationship to this continent is not only because of its close geographical proximity to it but also because of the many common interests they share.

 In the 70’s and for a few more years after that, it was considered super-cool to take off for this north African oasis, especially to Casablanca, to enjoy the good life on a shoestring, or to party with the jet-set plus a whole load of other hangers-on in what perhaps might be described as a free atmosphere, in a carefree and probably often euphoric haze of hippy happiness!
 Today, the country is enjoying somewhat of a revival as a great destination for everyone, and remains, by and large, relatively safe and free of the security issues that have frightened tourists away from other places on the African continent.